UPDATED: March 30, 2023 |

 Whenever I come across new information regarding unoccupied or vacant homes through education or personal experience, I like to share it with my clients.
 They can then decide how they would like to proceed.
 This particular blog discusses DampRid.
-Unless there are extenuating circumstances (like no electricity and no air conditioning) in an unoccupied home, my company does NOT recommend the use of DampRid in unoccupied or vacant Florida homes.
+Unless there are extenuating circumstances (like no electricity and no air conditioning) in an unoccupied home, my company does NOT recommend the use of DampRid in unoccupied Florida homes.
 I’m not saying that DampRid is a bad product.
-I believe it can be a useful product in a home that is actually being occupied, but not in an unoccupied or vacant home.
+I believe it can be a useful product in a home that is actually being occupied, but not in an unoccupied home.

-I’ve had the opportunity to speak with mold remediators, a mold inspector, HVAC professionals, and even other seasoned homewatchers like myself regarding DampRid.
-The consensus is NO DampRid in an unoccupied or vacant Florida home!
+I’ve had the opportunity to speak with mold remediators, mold inspectors, HVAC professionals, and even other seasoned homewatchers like myself regarding DampRid.
+The consensus is NO DampRid in an unoccupied Florida home!
 It can give a false sense of protection against mold damage and cost you thousands of dollars in remediation expenses.
 Let me share my thoughts with you and you can then decide for yourself.

 For some reason the use of DampRid has exploded for seasonal homeowners.
 Probably because on the DampRid refill bag it states, “Prevents mold and mildew stains.” and “Protects from moisture damage.”
 I’m surprised they would even boast such unrealistic claims.
-The average homeowner can easily be misled to think that DampRid is the cure to “prevent” mold in their unoccupied or vacant Florida home.
+The average homeowner can easily be misled to think that DampRid is the cure to “prevent” mold in their unoccupied Florida home.
 Yes…DampRid is designed to remove moisture from the air.
 By doing so, it helps reduce excessive humidity.
 It’s made up of an inorganic mineral salt called calcium chloride that absorbs moisture from the air.
 Humidity (moisture) has to be present for mold to grow in your home.
 That’s why you hear everyone saying “It’s not the heat…it’s the humidity.”
 Your Florida home can be 87°F and under 50% relative humidity and it would be just fine.
 Sure, it would be considerably hot, but you wouldn’t have a mold bloom.